 Lightly to the east rise the gentler slopes of the valley.
 Two hills forming a blockade to the Murray’s entrance, so that tormentedly it twists away.
 Writhing, it coils and turns on itself, finding undefended entry further to the south.
 The face of these hills that fall to the floodplains are steep and worn by the river’s licks and stand hard and bare to the falling winds from the mountains.

 Houses on allotments of benefits for service to queen and country, in streets that ended their lives quietly in the scrub as dirt tracks.
-Along the ridge of the two hills, the stock route to the rail yards, the earth trodden bypass of town for the lowly sheep and cattle that travelled their miserable way from the stockyards that sat on the back of the smaller hill, next to the abattoir.
+Along the ridge of the two hills, the stock route, the earth trodden bypass of town for the lowly sheep and cattle that travelled their miserable way to and from the saleyards behind the smaller hill, next to the abattoir.
 You knew the killing days by the sounds rising up over breakfast early on certain mornings.
 The pigs, who were going nowhere, made harsh, louder, more terrified sounds while the cattle moaned sorrowfully and the sheep just panicked.

 Our street ended in the gentle fold between the two hills in a final dash of steeply rising dirt that met the stock route.
 Stock would often make a wrong turn or drovers would take shortcuts and stampede their way down our street leaving behind them gracious loads of shit on our front lawns.
 In drier times kangaroos would come out from the scrub to graze on the same sprinklered greenery.